What you see here is a group of happy people on their way

 After six days in the hospital, half spent in intensive care, Mari went home to recover from an assortment of side effects.
 “I had to learn to walk again.
 I couldn’t hear in my left ear and my right ear was ringing.
 My eye wouldn’t shut and I had the worst headaches.”
 Yet through the whole ordeal Mari refused to feel sorry herself, ” I’m a real positive person, and I wanted to move forward.”

-A Good Attitude With her upbeat attitude, her recovery went exceedingly fast despite such an invasive procedure.
+With her upbeat attitude, her recovery went exceedingly fast despite such an invasive procedure.
 In two weeks she was in the gym doing exercises her doctor suggested to rejuvenate her body.
 But Mari also felt the need to rejuvenate her mind and spirit as well.

 Even though the neuroma was gone – the tinnitus remained, now in both ears.
 Sensing the best way to support herself would be through supporting others, she formed the Orange County Tinnitus Support Group in 1998.